jaroslavtyc/dibi/readme.md

 And for type-check of parameters, inserted similarly to printf() (just for integer the %i notation is used in difference).

-And should be greater, but price for universality does not allow it.
+And should be greater, but the price for universality does not allow it.
-Especially lack of prepared statements hurts these developers, who are recalculating CPU time to money.
+Especially lack of prepared statements hurts these developers, who recalculate CPU time to money.

 Forbidden changes, because of final methods or whole classes, confound chance to extend Dibi itself, so fork has been enforced.
 All hail the "Fluent, MySQL, prepared statements".
 And wish me good luck with development.